 What is Vitamin D and What Does it Do?

 Vitamin D plays an important role in protecting your bones, both by helping your body absorb calcium and by supporting muscles needed to avoid falls.
 Children need vitamin D to build strong bones, and adults need it to keep their bones strong and healthy.
-If you don’t get enough vitamin D, you’re more likely to break bones as you age.

 How Much Vitamin D Do You Need?